Start Tasks

 Wait for commands to complete

 When working with multiple terminals, you may have a situation where terminal 1 runs build scripts and terminal 2 and 3 require that these scripts complete first.
-This can be achieved with gp sync-await
+This can be achieved with gp sync-await and gp sync-done.

 tasks: